molssi-seamm/molssi-seamm.github.io/docs/users/using_seamm/running_a_flowchart.rst

-The default for the datastore is *./*, i.e. the current directory, and the default projects is *default*. *--job-id-file* defaults to the file *job.id* in the toplevel datastore directory.
+The default for the datastore is *./*, i.e. the current directory, and the default projects is *default*. *--job-id-file* defaults to the file *job.id* in the top-level datastore directory.
 You can also set any of these parameters in the file *~/.seamm/seamm.ini*::

   # Configuration options for SEAMM.
   #
   # Options in this file override those in all other
   # configuration files, but may in turn be overridden
-  # by environment variables or commandline options.
+  # by environment variables or command-line options.

   # datastore = ~/SEAMM
   # project = MyProject